 Skip to main content

-Bulk upload lets you bring an entire batch of video clips into a single Composer session and send them to every connected platform without repeating the setup steps for each file.
-Each video you drop becomes its own independent publish job in the Library — they share the session’s baseline caption and account selections, but you can override any setting per file before you confirm.
+Bulk upload lets you bring an entire batch of video clips into a single Composer session and send them to every connected platform.
+Each video you drop becomes its own independent publish job in the Library — they share the session’s baseline account selections, but you can override any setting per file before you confirm.

 Bulk upload is particularly well-suited for vertical short-form content.
 If you record a week’s worth of Shorts, Reels, or TikToks in one shoot, you can upload the full batch, tune each clip’s caption individually, and schedule them across different time slots — all in a single session.